genericmask/USF-F2021-OPSWAT-Senior-Project/README.md

 # Setup
 ## Initial steps for macOS/Linux:
 1. Open a terminal in the server folder.
-2. Create a venv folder with "python3 -m venv venv"
+2. Create a venv folder with
+    > python3 -m venv venv
-3. Activate the environment with ". venv/bin/activate".
+4. Activate the environment with:
+    > . venv/bin/activate

    Your shell prompt wil change to show the name of the activated environment.
-4. Install dependencies with "pip install Flask twilio WTForms phonenumbers turbo_flask"
+5. Install dependencies with
+    > pip install Flask twilio WTForms phonenumbers turbo_flask
-5. Initialize environment variables:
+6. Initialize environment variables:
-    $ export FLASK_APP=flaskr
+    > export FLASK_APP=flaskr
-    $ export FLASK_ENV=development
+    > export FLASK_ENV=development
+6. Initialize the database by running:
+    > flask init-db

-6. Initialize the database by running: "flask init-db" You should see "Initialized the database."
+   You should see "Initialized the database."
 7. Start flask:
-    $ flask run --host=0.0.0.0
+    > flask run --host=0.0.0.0
 8. Start the pinger:
-    $ python3 pinger.py
+    > python3 pinger.py

 ## Initial steps for Windows:
 1. Open a cmd prompt in the server folder.
-2. Create a venv folder with "py -3 -m venv venv"
+2. Create a venv folder with
+    > py -3 -m venv venv
-3. Active the environment with "venv\Scripts\activate".
+3. Active the environment with:
+    > venv\Scripts\activate

    Your shell prompt wil change to show the name of the activated environment.
-4. Install dependencies with "pip install Flask twilio WTForms phonenumbers turbo_flask"
+4. Install dependencies with
+    > pip install Flask twilio WTForms phonenumbers turbo_flask
 5. Initialize environment variables:
     > set FLASK_APP=flaskr
     > set FLASK_ENV=development
+6. Initialize the database by running:
+    > flask init-db

-6. Initialize the database by running: "flask init-db" You should see "Initialized the database."
+   You should see "Initialized the database."
 7. Start flask:
     > flask run